sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 By default, Serverless Framework creates one large package for all the Lambda functions in your app.
 Large Lambda function packages can cause longer cold starts.
 By setting `individually: true`, we are telling Serverless Framework to create a single package per Lambda function.
 This in combination with serverless-bundle (and Webpack) will generate optimized packages.
 Note that, this'll slow down our builds but the performance benefit is well worth it.

-And now we are ready to build our backend.
+Now we are ready to write our backend code.
+But before that, let's create a GitHub repo to store our code.